David Lewis (philosopher): Influence

-At Princeton, Lewis was a mentor of young philosophers and trained dozens of successful figures in the field, including several current Princeton faculty members, as well as people now teaching at a number of the leading philosophy departments in the U.S. Among his prominent students were Robert Brandom, L. A. Paul, J. David Velleman, Peter Railton, Phillip Bricker, Cian Dorr, and Joshua Greene.
+At Princeton, Lewis was a mentor of young philosophers and trained dozens of successful figures in the field, including several current Princeton faculty members, as well as people now teaching at a number of the leading philosophy departments in the U.S. Among his prominent students were Robert Brandom, L. A. Paul, J. David Velleman, Peter Railton, Phillip Bricker, Cian Dorr, Johnathan Schaffer, Daniel Stoljar and Joshua Greene.
 His direct and indirect influence is evident in the work of many prominent philosophers of the current generation.

+Philosopher Benj Hellie has conducted a quantitative analysis of Lewis's work to study his rate of philosophical progress.
+According to Hellie, Lewis's most significant breakthroughs came at the midpoint of his career, after transitioning from framing a descriptive science of mind and meaning to focusing on metaphysics.
+Hellie argues that philosophers can learn much from Lewis's right and wrong steps to maximize philosophical breakthroughs.

+Australia

+Lewis frequented Australia throughout his life.
+Many of his thought experiments draw upon Australia, such as his favourite counterfactual to analyse, 'if kangaroos didn't have tails, they would fall over'.
+Lewis worked closely with Australian philosophers Alan Hayek, Frank Jackson, and in particular, David Armstrong.

 Later life and death

 Lewis suffered from severe diabetes for much of his life, which eventually grew worse and led to kidney failure.
-In July 2000 he received a kidney transplant from his wife Stephanie.
+In July 2000, he received a kidney transplant from his wife Stephanie after suffering diabetic kidney failure.
+Lewis was intending to travel to Colorado on a train from Los Angeles after a flight from Australia when Alan Hayek took him to the hospital.
 The transplant allowed him to work and travel for another year, before he died suddenly and unexpectedly from further complications of his diabetes, on October 14, 2001.

 Since his death a number of posthumous papers have been published, on topics ranging from truth and causation to philosophy of physics.
 Lewisian Themes, a collection of papers on his philosophy, was published in 2004.
 A two-volume collection of his correspondence, Philosophical Letters of David K. Lewis, was published in 2020.
 A 2015 poll of philosophers conducted by Brian Leiter ranked Lewis the fourth most important Anglophone philosopher active between 1945 and 2000, behind only Quine, Kripke, and Rawls.